-Persist Settings to Hardware - Many of the parameters that can be set for the BSC201 series drivers can be stored (persisted) within the unit itself, such that when the unit is next powered up these settings are applied automatically.
+Persist Settings to Hardware - Many of the parameters that can be set for the BSC20x series drivers can be stored (persisted) within the unit itself, such that when the unit is next powered up these settings are applied automatically.
 This is particularly important when the driver is being used manually via a joystick, in the absence of a PC and USB link.
 The Min Pos, Max Pos, and Velocity parameters described previously are good examples of settings that can be altered and then persisted in the driver for later use.
 To save the settings to hardware, check the 'Persist Settings to Hardware' checkbox before clicking the 'OK button.
 5.3.3 Advanced Tab

-Motor Driver Settings

-Moves/Jogs Stage/Axis Advanced Joystick

-Triggering Mode Disabled Move Type Relative

-Persist Settings to Hardware

-OK Cancel Apply

-Fig. 5.7 Advanced Settings

-Triggering

-The move parameters for triggered moves can only be set via software method calls in APTServer.
+Fig. 5.7 Stepper Motor Controller - Advanced Settings Triggering Note The move parameters for triggered moves can only be set via software method calls in APTServer.
 Triggered moves cannot be set up via the GUI panel.
+See Section A.1. for details on voltage levels.
 It is possible to configure a particular controller to respond to trigger inputs, generate trigger outputs or both respond to and generate a trigger output.
 When a trigger input is received, the unit can be set to initiate a move (relative, absolute or home).
 Similarly the unit can be set to generate a trigger output signal when instructed to move via a software (USB) command.
-For those units configured for b oth input and output triggering, a move can be initiated via a trigger input while at the same time, a trigger output can be generated to initiate a move on another unit.
+For those units configured for both input and output triggering, a move can be initiated via a trigger input while at the same time, a trigger output can be generated to initiate a move on another unit.
 The trigger settings can be used to configure multiple units in a master - slave set up, thereby allowing multiple channels of motion to be synchronized.
 Multiple moves can then be initiated via a single software or hardware trigger command.

-Mode

-The Mode parameter sets the trigger mode for the associated channel.

-Disabled - triggering operation is disabled

-Trig In - a move (specified using the Move Type parameter below) is initiated on the specified channel when a trigger input signal (i.e. rising edge) is received on the Trigger In pin (pin 4) of the rear panel CONTROL IO D-type connector - see Section A.1. for pin out details.

-Trig In/Out - As for Trig In, but now a trigger output signal will also be generated on the Trigger Output pin (pin 12) when the move begins - see Section A.1. for pin out details.

-Trig Out - A trigger output signal is generated on the Trigger Out pin (pin 12) when a move (relative, absolute or home) is initiated via software (either through the GUI panel or ActiveX method call).
+Mode The Mode parameter sets the trigger mode for the associated channel.
+Disabled - triggering operation is disabled Trig In - a move (specified using the Move Type parameter below) is initiated on the specified channel when a trigger input signal (i.e. rising edge) is received on the Trig In pin of the rear panel CONTROL IO D-type connector - see Section A.1. for pin out details.
+Trig In/Out - As for Trig In, but now a trigger output signal will also be generated on the Trig Output pin when the move begins - see Section A.1. for pin out details.
+Trig Out - A trigger output signal is generated on the Trig Out pin when a move (relative, absolute or home) is initiated via software (either through the GUI panel or ActiveX method call).
+Move Type The Move Type parameter determines the type of move to be initiated on the associated channel when a trigger input signal is detected on the Trig In or Trig Out connector.
+Relative - triggered relative move.
+Relative move distance and velocity profile parameters can be set prior to triggering using the SetRelMoveDist and SetVelParams methods respectively.

-Move Type

-The Move Type parameter determines the type of move to be initiated on the associated channel when a trigger input signal is detected on the Trig In or Trig Out connector.

-Relative - trig gered relative move.
-Relative move distance and ve locity profile parameters can be set prior to trigge ring using the SetRelMoveDist and SetVelParams methods respectively.

 Absolute - triggered absolute move.
-Absolute move position and velo city profile parameters can be set prior to triggering using the SetAbsMovePos and SetVelParams methods respectively.
+Absolute move position and velocity profile parameters can be set prior to triggering using the SetAbsMovePos and SetVelParams methods respectively.
 Home - triggered home sequence.
 Homing parameters can be set prior to triggering using the SetHomeParams method.